Children lost in flooding as US endures extreme weather, from smoke up north to heat in the West

 In the West, a mountain biker died Saturday in blistering desert heat east of San Diego after he and three fellow bikers helped rescue four hikers who were without water.

 Cal Fire Capt.
-Brent Pascua said the bikers called 911 and two rode back to a trailhead to give directions to rescuers.
-A helicopter hoisted the hikers, and the two bikers that had stayed with them headed to the trailhead.
+Brent Pascua said the bikers called 911, and two rode back to a trailhead to give directions to rescuers.
+A helicopter hoisted the hikers, and the two bikers who had stayed with them headed to the trailhead.
 One did not arrive and was found unresponsive about a quarter-mile away.
 He later died, though there was no information on the cause of death.

 Temperatures also soared in Phoenix, which hit 110 degrees Fahrenheit (43.3 degrees Celsius) on Monday shortly after 12:30 p.m., marking 18 consecutive days the city has hit that temperature and tying an earlier record for consecutive days at or above 110 degrees.
 Phoenix is expected to surpass the record on Tuesday.

-Death Valley, which runs along part of central California's border with Nevada, reached 128 degrees Fahrenheit on Sunday at the aptly named Furnace Creek, the National Weather Service said.
+Death Valley, which runs along part of central California’s border with Nevada, reached 128 degrees Fahrenheit (53.3 degrees Celsius) on Sunday at the aptly named Furnace Creek, according to the National Weather Service.

-Reno, Nevada, set a record high of 108 degrees for the date on Sunday, while also tying the all-time high set on July 10 and 11 of 2002, and equaled on July 5, 2007, the National Weather Service said.
+Reno, Nevada, set a record high of 108 degrees Fahrenheit (42.2 degrees Celsius) for the date on Sunday, while also tying the all-time high set on July 10 and 11 of 2002, and equaled on July 5, 2007, according to the National Weather Service.

 Associated Press writers Ron Todt in Philadelphia; David Collins in Hartford, Connecticut; Sarah Brumfield in Silver Spring, Maryland; Kathy McCormack in Concord, New Hampshire; Patrick Whittle in Portland, Maine; Margery Beck in Omaha, Nebraska; Scott Sonner in Reno, Nevada; and Leah Willingham in Charleston, West Virginia contributed to this report.